Baker Hotel (Mineral Wells, Texas): 2019 restoration plans

 In 2014, citizens of Mineral Wells approved a measure to allocate a portion of the city's sales tax to the renovation project that will provide up to $4 million for the $65 million project.

-On June 20, 2019, the Baker was announced to have been bought by DFW-based investor Laird Fairchild along with other partners, who had secured the last of the funding needed for the restoration.
+On June 20, 2019, the Baker was announced to have been bought by Dallas-Fort Worth based investor Laird Fairchild along with other partners, who had secured the last of the funding needed for the restoration.

 Plans were announced in August 2019 for the Baker Hotel Development Partners to purchase and reopen the Baker with a proposed renovation budget of $65 million.
 Plans call to enlarge the current 450 rooms and bring the total number of rooms down to 165.
 The second floor will still be maintained as a luxury mineral spa.

-The $65 million renovation plan has begun, and the Baker Hotel is projected to reopen in 2025.
+The $65 million renovation began in late 2019.
+In May 2021, it was announced that the Baker Hotel was expected to reopen in fall 2024.
+However, in October 2022, the reopening was delayed to mid-2025, and in September 2023 it was announced that the reopening would again be delayed to spring 2026.

+In July 2024, it was announced that the hotel needed to secure a $20 million or $25 million loan in order to continue construction (sources differ on the amount of the loan); it was also said that if the loan is approved, the hotel will resume construction and would reopen either in late 2027 or at some point in 2028.
+In spring 2025, it was officially announced that the reopening would again be delayed to 2028.

 Popular culture

-The Baker Hotel was featured on the December 7, 2012, episode of Ghost Adventures.